Institution: Bournemouth University

 Study modes: Full time, Part time

 Osteoarchaeology is concerned with the study of both human and animal remains from archaeological sites.
 This course provides practical skills in the identification and analysis of both human and animal bones, while providing a theoretical archaeological underpinning focused on the interpretation of human and animal remains in the context of the diet, health, natural environment, economy, social and ritual activities of past human societies.
 The opportunity to study both animals and human remains as part of the same course is of great benefit as the 2 sets of analytical skills complement and strengthen each other.
-There are option units within this osteoarchaeology course that will enable you to tailor your learning.
-It also provides the opportunity if you have a particular preference or aptitude for either animal or human remains the chance to specialise your studies in either area.
+There are option units within this osteoarchaeology course that will enable students to tailor their learning.
+It also provides the opportunity if students have a particular preference or aptitude for either animal or human remains the chance to specialise their studies in either area.

 Contact name: Course Enquiries

 If the above details need to be amended/updated or you wish to contact us re your institution’s course listings on this site, please click here to notify Postgrad Solutions Ltd.